-6.16.3.6 Castletroy Shopping Centre
+6.16.3.5 Castletroy Shopping Centre

 Castletroy should remain predominately convenience retail and should not develop into a primarily comparison goods retail destination.
 No significant expansion of comparison floorspace in Castletroy shopping centre is envisaged over the lifetime of this plan.

 However, the centre shall be considered for limited expansion where it does not have an adverse impact on Limerick City Centre.

-6.16.3.7 Caherdavin (Jetland Shopping Centre)
+6.16.3.6 Caherdavin (Jetland Shopping Centre)

 Caherdavin shall only be considered for limited expansion where appropriate.
 The centre should not develop into a primarily comparison goods retail destination.
 The Jetland Shopping Centre should only be expanded where the proposed development does not have a negative impact on Limerick City Centre.
-The Coonagh Cross area primarily supports convenience retail and should continue to do so.